SharonV33/browser-technologies-2021/README.md

 in the survey they are at any point.
 This could also motivate the user to finish the survey if they see that they are almost done.

 ## Testing
 Google pixel 4 - chrome
 iPhone- safari

 Desktop firefox en safari

-## Enhancements
-For my enhancements, I decided to choose for a selector bar with CSS for my usable layer and a progress bar for my pleasurable layer.
-Neither of these features are required to reach the goal of filling in the survey, but they make the user experience more pleasurable.

 ## installing
 Clone the repository